Challenger Brand Definition, Criteria, and 8 Disruptive Examples

-Article by Jelena Relić
+Article by Ivana Ivanova

-What Is A Challenger Brand?
+What Is a Challenger Brand?

 A challenger brand, also known as a market challenger, is a brand that aims to disrupt the market by breaking away from conventional practices.
 Although not the market leader in its category, it possesses the potential to challenge dominant players.
-It may have limited resources as a smaller and newer brand, but it compensates with immense ambition, innovative approaches, disruptive strategies, and unique value propositions.

 A challenger brand distinguishes itself from competitors using practices that challenge industry or category norms.
 Rather than conforming to established rules, it seeks to stand out by adopting innovative ways to capture its audience's attention and gain momentum.
-Ultimately, the goal of a challenger brand is to transform the status quo and outperform the market leaders.

 Agency description goes here